exercism/v3/docs/concept-exercises.md

 - If you are forking an exercise, do not reference original authors or contributors.
 Just ensure that `forked_from` is correct.
 - `language_versions` is a free-form string that tracks are free to use and interpret as they like.

-## Track Structure
+## Track-specific files

 ### `exercises/shared/.docs/cli.md`

+**Purpose:** Explain how to use the Exercism CLI to work with an exercise.

 This file contains information on how to work with the exercise when using the CLI to download and submit the exercise.

-See [this example cli.md file][cli.md].
+See [this example cli.md file][shared-docs-cli.md].

 ### `exercises/shared/.docs/debug.md`

+**Purpose:** Describe the track's in-browser debug options.

 This file explains how a student that is coding in the browser can still do "debugging."

-See [this example debug.md file][debug.md].
+See [this example debug.md file][shared-docs-debug.md].

-[cli.md]: ../languages/csharp/exercises/shared/.docs/cli.md
-[debug.md]: ../languages/csharp/exercises/shared/.docs/debug.md
+### `config.json`

+**Purpose:** Contains meta information on the track.

+This file contains track-specific metadata, such as its editor settings but most importantly its exercises.

+See [this example config.json file][config.json].

-[after.md]: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/after.md
+[docs-after.md]: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/after.md
-[hints.md]: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/hints.md
+[docs-hints.md]: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/hints.md
-[introduction.md]: ../languages/csharp/exercises/concept/strings/.docs/introduction.md
+[docs-introduction.md]: ../languages/csharp/exercises/concept/strings/.docs/introduction.md
-[instructions.md]: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/instructions.md
+[docs-instructions.md]: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/instructions.md
-[config.json]: ../languages/fsharp/exercises/concept/booleans/.meta/config.json
+[meta-config.json]: ../languages/fsharp/exercises/concept/booleans/.meta/config.json
-[source.md]: ../languages/julia/exercises/concept/multiple-dispatch/.docs/source.md
+[meta-source.md]: ../languages/julia/exercises/concept/multiple-dispatch/.docs/source.md
+[meta-design.md]: ../languages/fsharp/exercises/concept/booleans/.meta/design.md
+[shared-docs-cli.md]: ../languages/csharp/exercises/shared/.docs/cli.md
+[shared-docs-debug.md]: ../languages/csharp/exercises/shared/.docs/debug.md
+[config.json]: ../languages/csharp/config.json
 [style-guide]: ./maintainers/style-guide.md
 [style-guide-auto-formatting]: maintainers/style-guide.md#auto-formatting